 Maybe.
 Pre-approved plans are sometimes put into an expedited queue, though in some instances the pre-approval queue is just as long as the standard queue.
 Also, if for any reason the pre-approved plan has a deviation (e.g. because you wanted to move a window or a door), the plan will end up in the standard queue.

-Our experience is that the overall approval times are comparable with any other ADU plan, which is typically between 10-16 weeks for municipalities in Greater San Diego.
+Our experience is that the overall approval times are comparable with any other ADU plan.
 This may be because a time-intensive part of the review process involves reviewing the property-specific specs, not necessarily the floor plan itself.
-Also, we have been seeing enormous queue times in the City of San Diego; the pre-check process alone was taking 25 business days as of July 2022.
+Also, we have been seeing enormous queue times in the City of San Diego; they regularly take the full 60 business days for their first review of plans.
 Overall, most of the time devoted to a city dealing with your plans lies in factors outside of the plan of the ADU structure itself.